arabog/alx_revisited/obser.md

-EC2: Elastic Compute Cloud - is a service that provides servers for rent in the cloud.

 Elastic Block Store (EBS): you can think of EBS as an external hard drive that we attach to the server for additional storage.
 It helps with data persistence even when a server is terminated mking d data ready available for the next server.

 Elastic IP addresses- An Elastic IP address can mask the failure of an instance by remapping the current IP address to another instance in your account.